WPChill/imageseo-wordpress/readme.txt

 The plugin also allows to manually edit images names.

-Our image optimization plugin is compatible with WooCommerce, NextGen Gallery, Yoast, SEOPress, All in one SEO, Divi and Elementor and all the major theme builders and plugin.
+Our image optimization plugin is compatible with WooCommerce, NextGen Gallery, Yoast, SEOPress, All in one SEO, and all the major plugin.

 Our Image SEO plugin works in all the major languages and is compatible with all the major image formats (JPEG, PNG, WebP, GIF, etc.).